CFI-Electronics-Club/Dev-Board-Documentation/Moderate or Difficult Projects/Joystick.md

   }
   */
 ```
 This commented code snippet pertains to it.
 Uncomment this snippet in the main code to use the inbuilt pushbutton as the control signal.
-Also, initialise the variable state will boolean value "**false**" (Remove the ! symbol from line 4 of the main code)
+Also, initialise the variable state with boolean value "**false**" (Remove the ! symbol from line 4 of the main code)

 2. Sometimes, the inbuilt pushbutton may behave weirdly because of the associated X,Y movements.
 Hence, it's better to use an external pushbutton as the control signal.
 The only change you'll need to make to the schematic is to remove the **SW <-> Pin 35** connection and provide the external pushbutton input to pin 35.
 The schematic is given below: